-First up in our vegetarian Mexican recipes: enchiladas!
+Next up in our vegetarian Mexican recipes: sweet potato black bean enchiladas!
 MY, are they delicious!
-The artichoke filling is a stroke of genius: it gives a meaty, almost chicken-like texture and flavor.
+The sweet potato filling is a stroke of genius combined with savory black beans.
 It makes these vegetarian enchiladas super satisfying, even for meat eaters!
-They’re stuffed with quinoa and smothered in salsa verde and cheese.
+They’re smothered in salsa verde and Colby cheese.

 What makes elote (Mexican grilled corn) so irresistible is the contrasts of flavors and textures.
 Sweet corn is charred to smoky perfection on the grill.
 Then it's slathered in creamy mayo and sour cream sauce, seasoned with chili powder, and topped with chunks of feta or queso fresco cheese.
 The crunch of the corn against the creamy, messy sauce is pretty much to die for.

 This refried bean dip is seriously tasty, but guess what?
 It has no cheese to speak of.
 Somehow it’s just as satisfying as a cheesy Mexican dip, without the extra calories.
-This one uses our Instant Pot refried beans or canned refried beans, mixed with green chilis and cumin.
+This one uses our Instant Pot refried beans, stovetop refried beans, or canned refried beans, mixed with green chilis and cumin.
 Top it with salsa fresca and it's a healthy spin on a bean dip that's seriously satisfying.

 A fruit standing in for meat?
 We know, sounds a little odd.
 But turns out this tropical fruit magically mimics pulled pork in a way you'd never dream!
 This meaty filling is flavored with adobo sauce (from a can of chipotle peppers), tomato paste, cocoa powder, cumin, and oregano.
 Add salsa and serve with our easy refried black beans, and you've got dinner.

 What are sopes?
 Sopes are a sort of thick tortilla with upturned edges, topped with meat, beans, and sauces.
-Yhey’re actually quite simple to make at home, not nearly as fussy as making homemade tortillas.
+They’re actually quite simple to make at home, not nearly as fussy as making homemade tortillas.
 Tortillas can be difficult to press thin enough, but sopes are intentionally thicker and easier to press.
-Spread with simple refried black beans, then sprinkle with bright pink pickled onions and a bit of crunchy romaine.
-Then dollop away with sour cream, Mexican crema or cashew cream.
+Spread with refried black beans or pinto beans, then sprinkle with bright pink pickled onions and a bit of crunchy romaine.
+Then dollop away with cilantro lime crema, Mexican crema or cashew cream.
 Delish!

 Here's a healthy spin on coleslaw that’s little lighter and fresher.
 This Mexican coleslaw recipe has no mayo, and instead focuses on fresh flavors: crunchy cabbage, red onion, cilantro, and cumin.
 It’s got both cumin seed and ground cumin for a double hit of flavor.
 Oh–and it doubles as a taco topping.